Swales in Dallas

 Advanced will install a swale if you have a surface drainage problem, and you have enough slope to use gravity to get rid of water.
 We like to use swales when possible because they are virtually maintenance free for homeowners.
 Because swales must slope downhill, they tend to be deeper as they get longer.
 For a relatively flat yard, a swale will generally drop 1 inch for every 10 feet of length.
 If your yard is flat for 60 feet, and then drops several feet to the street, a swale starting in the back yard would begin at a depth of two inches and be 8 inches deep at the point where it reached the drop to the street.
-To keep the swale from being too noticeable, we would gradually widen it as it approached the front of your house.
+To keep the drainage swale detail from being too noticeable, we would gradually widen it as it approached the front of your house.

 If water stands within 10 feet of your foundation for more than an hour after rains stop, you may need drainage improvements.
-Swales are often the easiest drainage to install.
+Swales are often the easiest drainage to install

 The easiest way for Advanced to drain your foundation is to have gutters installed and for us to slope the ground away from your foundation.
 Typically a slope of an inch a foot for 4 to 5 feet is adequate, as long as water is not allowed to stand within 10 feet of your foundation.
 Away from the side of your foundation, water can be directed into a swale or into surface drains.
 If grading is not possible, area drains, drains that collect surface water can help.
 In some situations, shallow French Drains are useful.

-Swales start at $1,000.
+A drainage swale starts at $1,000.
 The cost goes up the longer and deeper the swale.